LoyolaChicagoCS/gradhandbook/source/general.rst

 The University maintains several Computer Centers which are available for your use in Sullivan Center, Information Commons, and at 25 E. Pearson.
-There are also personal computers available for the use of Graduate Assistants in the Graduate Student office space in Crown Center 418.

 An account on the student email system is created automatically for each new student.
-Both the Director of Graduate Programs and the Graduate School will use this account to communicate with you.
+Both the GPD and the Graduate School will use this account to communicate with you.
 It is therefore crucial that you check your Loyola e-mailbox on a regular basis.
 Having your e-mail forwarded to another account can be risky.
 Some students find the mail doesn't always get delivered.